tigerkelly/froglog/README.md

 	-m Max message size.
 Defaults to 2048
 	-T Max tables in database.
 Defaults to 32

-## Install:
+## Manual Install:

-	As said before I used a **Raspberry Pi 4**, 4GB card with a 128GB SSD card and a USB 3.0 USB to Sata cable.
+As said before I used a **Raspberry Pi 4**, 4GB card with a 128GB SSD card and a USB 3.0 to Sata cable.
 But this should work with any Linux like OS and hardware.

 	- sudo apt-get install postgresql postgresql-contrib libcurl4-openssl-dev gmake

-How to move a PostgreSQL database was taken from here.
-The postgreSQL DB installed at the time of this writting was version 11, so change commands below to reflect your version.

-The move PostgreSQL database came from [here](https://www.digitalocean.com/community/tutorials/how-to-move-a-postgresql-data-directory-to-a-new-location-on-ubuntu-16-04).
+Create a froglog user.

+	sudo useradd -m -p <YOUR_PASSWORD> froglog

+### Log into psql and create Froglog DB

 	sudo -u postgres psql
+	At the postgres=# prompt type
-	postgres=# show data_directory
+		show data_directory
+	To create the froglog database type
+		create database froglogdb;
+	To quit psql type
 		\\q

-##Create mount point for SSD drive.**
+## Create mount point for SSD drive.

 	sudo mkdir -p /ssd/db
 	sudo chown pi:pi /ssd/db